LucasWanJZ/DH-based-Cross-Protocol-Attack-on-TLS/README.md

 ## Observe Network Traffic:

   Use Wireshark to capture network traffic while running the programs.
 You should see communication between the client and the server intercepted by the MitM.
+You may also observe that the client has successfully misinterpreted signed ECDHE parameters from the server as valid plain DHE parameters.

 ## Disclaimer: